-Respect, inclusion and diversity has been saved
+Respect, diversity and inclusion has been saved

-Respect, inclusion and diversity
+Respect, diversity and inclusion

 At Deloitte, we want everyone to feel they can be themselves and to thrive at work—in every country, in everything we do, every day.
 This can only be achieved by providing a workplace culture characterised by inclusive everyday behaviours and built on a foundation of respect and appreciation for diversity in all its forms.